-- Provide a monthly report written in plain English to the NSW EPA summarising and analysing available air quality data and meteorological information. - The report will be published on the EPA's website and will assess the available data from monitoring stations operated by the NSW Office of Environment and Heritage (OEH) at Wyong and Wallsend, and by industry at Lake Munmorah public school, Wyee, Marks Point, Dora Creek and Wakefield. - The aim is to provide a simplified report that is accessible and contains results that would be clearly understood by the general public.
+- Provide a monthly report written in plain English to the NSW EPA summarising and analysing available air quality data and meteorological information. - + The report will be published on the EPA's website and will assess the available data from monitoring stations operated by the NSW Office of Environment and Heritage (OEH) at Wyong and Wallsend, and by industry at Wyee, Marks Point, Dora Creek, Wakefield and Teralba. - The aim is to provide a simplified report that is accessible and contains results that would be clearly understood by the general public.